 Writing Pain Point: “I Know My Idea Is Good… So Why Can’t I Finish the Book?”

-If you’ve ever found yourself wondering, “Why can’t I just finish this?” — trust that you are far from alone in this experience.
+If you’ve ever found yourself wondering, “Why can’t I just finish this?” — rest assured that you are definitely far from alone in experiencing this common struggle that so many people face on a regular basis.

-The Real Issue Isn’t Motivation (It’s Structure and Clarity)
+The Real Issue Isn’t Just Motivation (It’s About Structure and Clear Direction)

 You might notice things like: